 Leslie Reed Evans is Executive Director at the Williamstown Rural Lands Foundation, a non-profit land conservation trust.
 (11)

-E. Heidi Ricci is Assistant Director of Advocacy at Mass Audubon.
-With decades of experience in environmental policy and community engagement, she created and oversees the Shaping the Future of Your Community program, which assists communities in building resilience through low-impact development and targeted conservation.
-Ms. Ricci holds a B.S. degree in Biology from Tufts and M.S. degree from Antioch University New England.
-She serves on the Nashua
+E. Heidi Ricci is the Assistant Director of Advocacy at Mass Audubon.
+She created and oversees the Shaping the Future of Your Community program, which assists communities in building resilience through low-impact development and targeted conservation.
+(1E)